 This is a stark contrast to my experience with Python’s pip, in which a

 pip install -r requirements.txt execution takes just a few seconds when no updates are necessary.

 With composer, it usually takes a couple of minutes before it even shows any signs of life.

-Oh, and what about not downloading packages from a centralized repository, created specifically for that purpose, and instead relying on GitHub, Bitbucket, etc, for downloading packages?
+Oh, and what about not downloading packages from a centralized repository, created specifically for that purpose and containing version information, and instead relying on GitHub, Bitbucket, etc, for downloading packages and listing versions?
 Sounds like a good idea at first, until your automated production deployments break because one of the GitHub repositories Composer tries to download from has reached its maximum downloads for the day!
-Yes, you can tell it to not download a packaged version and thus bypass GitHub’s API (where the limits are enforced), but if you can’t specify a version to use, then what’s the point?
+Yes, you can tell it to not download a packaged version and thus bypass GitHub’s API (where the limits are enforced), but if you can’t specify a version, only commit hashes or branch names, then what’s the point?
 Am I really expected to just trust the repo’s master branch and whatever code is in there?
 Or should I go and hunt down the exact commit hash for the version I want to use, so I can tell composer to fetch that instead of HEAD and make sure I suddenly don’t break a production deployment by installing a new, backwards incompatible version of a dependency?
-And perhaps more importantly, can I trust the developers that created the other packages in my project to have done the same?
+And perhaps more importantly, can I trust the developers that created the other dependencies in my project to have done the same?

 It is clear to me that although a great thing in principle, Composer just cannot be taken seriously for any professional development or deployment, at least not for now.

-In essence, PHP’s autoloader is a good idea.
+In essence, PHP’s autoloader seems like a good idea.
 It saves you the trouble of having to explicitly import a bunch of files/packages/classes before you can use them.